 However, the real challenges came from out neighbours at Brooklands the Brooklands Museum.
 It started with picking up the odd Car, but soon escalated to aircraft components and then finally full aircraft.
 In the thirty plus years I have been associated with the Museum; I have been involved in the recovery of a huge number of aircraft.

 So what happened to me?
 In the early eighties I had seen the need to computerise NRG and this had been very successful, in improving profitability.
 I then decided to offer the software I had designed for free, to my fellow operators.
 Then when that became impractical I formed a company Motor Trade Software and with the add of Ian Lane, we proceeded to change the industry forever.
-This was the years of Garage Manager and Turbo Dispatch over RAM, There is a lot to tell about those years, about the skulduggery and downright dishonesty of some of those involved and the way good triumphed over evil in the end.
+This was the years of Garage Manager and Turbo Dispatch over RAM, There is a lot to tell about those years, about the skulduggery and downright dishonesty of some of those involved and the way good triumphed over bad in the end.
 If you are intrigued by this, then look at the "Control Room Technology' part of the History of Recovery section of this website.

 I officially retired from work in 2006, but kept being involved with the industry when I was asked to become a Trustee in RISC the UK Recovery Industry Support Charity.
-I was also able to become more involved with Brooklands Museum and have spent the last few years undertaking some interesting projects, often borrowing recovery kit from my nephew and other recovery friends, to still be able to the job done.
+I was also able to become more involved with Brooklands Museum and have spent the last few years undertaking some interesting projects, often borrowing recovery kit from my nephew at National Rescue and other recovery friends, to still be able to the job done.